Rustie: History

 Late November 2015, saw Rustie take part in a live Q&A with fans on Reddit, answering questions on a range of subjects including his production techniques, his influences and previous collaborations.

-After six years of silence, Sub Club hosted Rustie and other artists in collaboration with the Glasgow label, Numbers, on 2 December 2022.
+After seven years of silence, Sub Club hosted Rustie and other artists in collaboration with the Glasgow label, Numbers, on 2 December 2022.

+On June 4, 2024, he released his first single in nine years, "Black Ice Mudra", on Warp Records.

 Production

 As well as his own material, Whyte has produced three tracks for Danny Brown's 2013 album Old.

 Personal life

 At the age of 15, Whyte was diagnosed with type 1 diabetes.

 In the midst of Evenifudontbelieve's release cycle and tour, Whyte announced that he would be cancelling all concerts "due to addiction and mental health problems".